 Runners who do not follow these guidelines will not be allowed to run with the group:

 - Obey the instructions of the run leader

 - Runners should complete a warm up before a run and undertake cool downs after the run

-- If you have an injury or any medical issues, please make it known to the run leader before the session starts
+- If you have an injury, do not feel well or any medical issues, please make it known to the run leader before the session starts

 - We prefer you not to wear headphones/MP3 players

 - Please do not run more than two abreast on busy roads, redways, pavements, or multi-use trails.
 Please keep to the left.
 The goal is to share the redways/roads/trails and not hog them!
 Please be friendly with all others you see – it is easy to say good morning/evening!

 - On designated route runs, please stick to the route